By Donna Cardillo, RN, MA, CSP, FAAN

 Dress for success

 Your appearance speaks volumes about you.
 Wear a conservative business suit to make the best possible impression.
 If you’re a woman, a skirted business suit is preferable.
-A pant suit is acceptable if you wear a leg brace or some other assistive device, otherwise a skirted suit is standard.
+A pant suit is also acceptable.
 Stick with conservative colors like navy or grey; black or maroon are also acceptable.
 An exception to this rule would be if you belong to a religious or ethnic group that requires you to wear special clothing.
 Then, and only then, would that be acceptable.
 For a man, wear a conservative business suit.

 Keep your hair neat and off your face and shoulders.
 Jewelry should be minimal, conservative, and tasteful.
 Women should stay away from dangling earrings, noisy jewelry, or too much glitter – whether it’s the real thing or not!
 Men should stick to a wristwatch only for jewelry.
 Avoid perfume and cologne.
 Impeccable grooming, including polished shoes and clean finger nails, help to round out the picture.

 If you wear a coat to the interview, try to leave it in the car.
 Otherwise, take it off before meeting the interviewer.
 Hang it up if you can or carry it over your left arm if necessary so your right hand is free to shake.
 Try not to be bogged down with a briefcase or large purse.

 Grin and grip